First-class technology for efficient and responsible power generation

 Location: 164 km NW of the City of Buenos Aires

-This plant will operate in combined cycle with a 3 x 1 configuration consisting of 3 (Siemens SGT-800) gas turbines and 1 steam turbine.
+The plant operates in a 3x1 combined cycle configuration, consisting of three Siemens SGT-800 gas turbines and one steam turbine.

-The power plant is adjacent to the San Pedro Transformer Station, owned by TRANSBA (concessionaire of the power transmission system in the Province of Buenos Aires) directly connected to the 132 kV line through the transformer station.
+The power plant is adjacent to the San Pedro Transformer Station, owned by TRANSBA (the concessionaire of the power transmission system in the Province of Buenos Aires), directly connected to the 132 kV line through the transformer station.

 How the combined cycle works